 Genetic causes of retinoblastoma

-The two-hit-hypothesis of Knudson states that only a loss of both alleles of the retinoblastoma-gene is required to trigger the development of retinoblastoma.
+The two-hit hypothesis of Knudson states that a loss of both alleles of the retinoblastoma gene (RB1) is required to trigger the development of retinoblastoma.
 This gene is located on chromosome 13 and is involved in regulating the cell cycle.
-There are two types of retinoblastoma.
-First, there is the hereditary type, that accounts for 45 % of cases and the second type, the sporadic type, that accounts for remaining 55 %.
-In the hereditary type, all somatic cells have lost one allele, therefore, the loss of a second allele in a retinal cell consequently induces the growth of retinoblastoma.
-In 95 % of the cases, such secondary somatic mutation occurs, so that the inheritance is typically autosomal-dominant with incomplete, but very high penetration.
+There are 2 types of retinoblastoma.
+The first type is the hereditary type that accounts for 45% of cases, and the 2nd type, the sporadic type, accounts for the remaining 55%.
+In the hereditary type, all somatic cells have lost 1 allele.
+Therefore, the loss of a 2nd allele in a retinal cell induces the growth of retinoblastoma.
+In 95% of cases, such secondary somatic mutation occurs, so that the inheritance is typically autosomal dominant with incomplete, but very high penetration.
 Bilateral retinoblastomas are almost always hereditary.

-If one of the parents is diseased with retinoblastoma, there is a 50 % chance for the offspring to inherit the mutated Rb-gene.
+If one of the parents had retinoblastoma, there is a 50% chance for the offspring to inherit the mutated RB1 gene.

-A multifocal appearance of the retinoblastoma is possible.
-Characteristic is an invasion into the vitreous body, further spreading along the optic nerve into the brain, causing the development of meningeosis.
-In addition to this, an expansion across the sclera into the eye socket and alongside the ciliary arteries is possible.
-Metastasis occurs after invasion takes place through the Bruch’s membrane into the highly vascular choroid by means of hematogenous, finally spreading into bones, bone marrow and lymph nodes.
+Retinoblastoma may be multifocal.
+The disease is characterized by an invasion into the vitreous body, further spreading along the optic nerve into the brain, causing the development of meningitis.
+In addition to this, the disease may expand across the sclera into the eye socket and alongside the ciliary arteries.
+Metastasis occurs after invasion takes place through Bruch’s membrane into the highly vascular choroid through hematogenous, finally spreading into bones, bone marrow, and lymph nodes.

 |Hereditary type||Sporadic type|

 |Early diagnosis, about 12 months old||Late diagnosis, about 23 months old|